 Dr. Michelle I. Gawerc

 Research Interests and Activities: Dr. Gawerc’s research interests lie at the intersections of social movements and peace and conflict studies.
 Her research focuses on Israel/Palestine, although her teaching interests extend more generally to societies in or emerging from protracted conflict.
-Michelle's current research centers around two Palestinian-led coalitions involving both Israelis and internationals in the Occupied West Bank.
+Michelle's current research centers around two Palestinian-led coalitions involving both Israelis and internationals in the occupied West Bank.

-See Michelle Gawerc's bio.
+See Michelle Gawerc's bio and publications.

 Dr. Joshua Hendrick

 Research Interests and Activities: Dr. Hendrick’s teaching and research interests overlap in the fields of political sociology, social movements, the sociology of religion, human rights, and development studies with a primary regional focus in Turkey, and a secondary focus in the broader Middle East.

 Courses Frequently Taught: SC 202 - Social Power and Social Change; SC 355 - Sociological Theory; SC 373 - Sociology of Human Rights; SC 374 - Sociology of Development; SC 378 - Islam and Politics; SC 384 - Qualitative Sociological Inquiry.
 Dr. Hendrick teaches in Honors Program.

 See Joshua Hendrick's bio.